 The Royal Ontario Museum has a long (more than 50 years) of offering hands-on, discovery-based learning for families.
 With its new commitment to honoring reconciliation with Canada’s First Nations, and a renewed emphasis on Interdisciplinarity, they hope to reinvent this space for a 2024 re-opening.

-An ILI team, led by Judith Koke, has been asked to develop the foundational principles on which the design will be based, including a literature review and exemplars of best practices.
-To date, we have identified key five Principles that serve as the philosophical approach:
+An ILI team, led by Judith Koke, was asked to develop the foundational principles on which the design will be based, including a literature review and exemplars of best practices.
+The five key principles that serve as the philosophical approach are:

 Playful Learning: self-directed by the family, supporting active discovery and experimentation on the part of the family members and allowing spontaneity and open-ended activity that is more about process and learning to learn than about acquiring knowledge and skills.